GSA/piv-guides/pages/locally-trusted-ocsp.md

 The certificate and private key should now be usable by the OCSP Responder service.

 ### Configure Revocation Sources
-Every issuing and intermediate CA certificate to be supported by the OCSP Responder must have their own entry in "Revocation Configuration"  You can allow the OCSP Responder to automatically schedule CRL downloads (default) or specify intervals at which the CRL should be downloaded.
+Every issuing and intermediate CA certificate to be supported by the OCSP Responder must have their own entry in "Revocation Configuration"

-> **tbd / need to test how the default crl validity period refresh option works and does configuring an interval always download on the interval or checks for a changed file?**

 #### Manually Adding a Revocation Source
 In the example images below, the Federal Bridge CA 2016 is added as a revocation source.